NxPKG/khulnasoft-docs/content/fundamentals/reference/policies-compliances/content-security-policies.md

 pcx_content_type: reference
 title: Content Security Policies (CSPs)
 meta:
-  title: Content Security Policies (CSPs) and Cloudflare
+  title: Content Security Policies (CSPs) and Khulnasoft
 ---

-# Content Security Policies (CSPs) and Cloudflare
+# Content Security Policies (CSPs) and Khulnasoft

 A **Content Security Policy (CSP)** is an added layer of security that helps detect and mitigate certain types of attacks, including: